janeon/automatedLabHelper/README.md

 By default, `ranking.py` will only output message codes with prevalences greater than 0.

+### rankingAnalysis.py

+`rankingAnalysis.py` takes in output from `ranking.py` and can be used to plot various results.
+It isn't completely user-friendly since it was mostly used to examine results.

 ### checkers/return-not-caught-checker.py (located under checkers folder)

 `return-not-caught-checker.py` is a checker for pylint.
 It checks whether a function has a return value.
 If the function is called, it checks whether the return value from the function is saved.
 For example, it would produce a warning for the following code: